danfpearce/danpearce.dev/_posts/iforgotmydice.md

 [iforgotmydice.com](https://iforgotmydice.com)

 I was certainly not trying to create the best dice roller out there.
-Lord knows there are a-plenty.
+Lord knows there are dice rollers aplenty.
 I wanted to learn some React and what better way to learn than to create something useful?

 Enjoy the adventure!